lupyuen/pinetime-companion/README.md

-# pinetime-companion

-Flutter Companion App for PineTime Smart Watch (Android and iOS)
+# Flutter Companion App for PineTime Smart Watch (Android and iOS)

 This `companion` branch contains a simple `flutter_blue` app that sends a simple Bluetooth LE command to PineTime.